Research Support - Laboratory/Non-Laboratory, Staff/Administrative

 PRIMARY DUTIES AND RESPONSIBILITIES:

-Assists in managing mouse colony and genotyping.
+Assists with mouse colony maintenance including inventory and genotyping.

 Evaluates research results, reporting findings and discussing project outcomes with staff involved.